EngineeringSoftware/PLSemanticsBench/README.md

 - [Citation](#citation)

 ## About
-PLSemanticsBench is a benchmark for evaluating LLMs as programming language interpreters.
+PLSemanticsBench is the first benchmark for evaluating LLMs as programming language interpreters.
 We introduce three tasks to evaluate this:

 | Task | Description |
 |------|-------------|
 | ✨ **PredState**| Predicts the final program state |
 | ✨ **PredRule** | Predicts the ordered sequence of semantic rules needed to evaluate a program|
 | ✨ **PredTrace**| Predicts the step-by-step execution of a program |

+PLSemanticsBench is hosted on HuggingFace: [PLSemanticsBench](https://huggingface.co/datasets/EngineeringSoftware/PLSemanticsBench).

 ## Installation